Great Revival Shop generosity drives community cars1 Jul. 2021

 “While the Barossa and Light Community Transport program is funded by the Commonwealth Government Department of Health Commonwealth Home Support Programme, State Government Department of Human Services and both Barossa and Light Regional Councils, it is the generosity of community partnerships such as that with the Great Revival Shop and through the dedication of the volunteer team of drivers that really make the service what it is.”

 Visit the Great Revival Shop at Kavel Arcade, Shop 6/46 Murray Street Tanunda, from 9.30am – 4pm Monday to Friday and 11am – 4pm Saturday.
-More information about Barossa and Light Community Transport can be found our our website.
+Find out more about Barossa and Light Community Transport.

 Image: Great Revival Shop management committee volunteers (left to right) Pauline Lindner, Dean Lindner, Don Farley, Diane Trenberth, Teresa Helbig and Levene Fechner.
 Absent Katerina Kalak, Cloudy Davey, Peter Perkins, Marilyn Newcombe.